Key Requirements for HAZMAT Transportation Employees

 Safety Training (49 CFR 172.704(a)(3))

-In addition to general awareness training, there is another module that an employee has to complete which is the safety training.
-It addresses several critical emergency concerns and contains response information that comes in handy when they are faced with difficult situations.
+In addition to general awareness training, there is another module an employee has to complete: safety training.
+It addresses several critical emergency concerns and contains response information that comes in handy when faced with difficult situations.
 This module educates hazmat employees on various measures they can use to protect employees from any dangers associated with exposure to hazardous materials.
-It also lists down various methods and procedures to avoid any potential hazmat-related accidents.
+It also lists various methods and procedures to avoid any potential hazmat-related accidents.

 Security Awareness Training (49 CFR 172.704(a)(4))

-Another requirement laid down by the Hazardous Materials Regulation is that function or job-specific training with regard to hazmat handling should be provided to the employee.
-For example, if any of your employees are directly involved in the moving of packaged and marked boxes of hazardous materials from the ground to the vehicle, they should go through an in-depth training course to prevent any on-the-job hazmat exposure.
-This should be made mandatory for the employee who handles hazardous materials regularly and so closely.
+Another requirement laid down by the Hazardous Materials Regulations is that function- or job-specific training with regard to hazmat handling should be provided to the employee.
+For example, if any of your employees are directly involved in moving packaged and marked boxes of hazardous materials from the ground to the vehicle, they should go through an in-depth training course to prevent any on-the-job hazmat exposure.
+This should be made mandatory for employees who handle hazardous materials regularly and closely.

 Prevent Hazardous Headaches by Maintaining Your Records

-It is the responsibility of all your hazmat employees to maintain their documents and record the progress of their training modules as they go through their training.
+It is the responsibility of all your hazmat employees to maintain their documents and record the progress of their training modules as they go through training.
 They will also be responsible for initiating and completing their own refresher training modules every 3 years.
-As an employer, it is your responsibility to coordinate with your employees to make sure that their training is completed regularly without fail.
+As an employer, it is your responsibility to coordinate with your employees to make sure their training is completed regularly, without fail.

 If there have been any changes to the duties or responsibilities of the employees, the corresponding changes should be made to their training courses as well.
 Any hazmat employees in your company who have failed to complete their retraining modules may not be allowed to perform any hazmat-specific functions or duties at all.

 It is your responsibility as well to record their progress and document their course completion on time.
-These records must include the name of the employee, the course material that they have used, the certification for which they have trained and tested, the training provider, name of the trainer, date, and address, etc.
+These records must include the name of the employee, the course material they used, the certification for which they trained and tested, the training provider, the name of the trainer, date, address, etc.

-The federal register says that the maximum civil penalty can be up to $75,000 for a person who violates these hazardous material laws and regulations purposefully.
-So, this training is not only required to stay safe but also to prevent your businesses from any penalties that can lead to a dent in your goodwill.
+The Federal Register states that the maximum civil penalty can be up to $75,000 for a person who purposefully violates these hazardous material laws and regulations.
+So, this training is not only required to stay safe but also to prevent your business from any penalties that can dent its goodwill.
 Remember to keep a solid understanding of all these key requirements if you are a hazmat employer or hazmat employee.
-This is a dependable way to stay away from any administrative headaches and painful penalties that you might have to pay if you are caught violating any of these guidelines, rules, and regulations.
+This is a dependable way to stay away from administrative headaches and painful penalties you might have to pay if caught violating any of these guidelines, rules, and regulations.